 - There are no co-ed options in Haaland Hall.

 Rules and requirements:

-- Groups requesting a co-ed apartment or Mills Hall suite participate in the appropriate sign-up process, following the same general guidelines as single-gendered groups.
+- Groups requesting a co-ed apartment or suite participate in the appropriate sign-up process, following the same general guidelines as single-gendered groups.
 All group members must meet age or class standing eligibility requirements.

 - Co-ed groups must be able to fill the apartment that they are requesting.
 Partial co-ed groups will not be assigned.